mpundlik/cn-sample-service/cmd/topology/README.md

 }
 ```

-How to test it locally:
+To test the plugin locally:
-- Build it direct in ste3 directory
+- Build the plugin directly in step3 directory.
 ```bash
 go build step3.go deps.go
 ```
-- Run etcd docker (see in this document [Step2](#step-2))
+- Run etcd docker (see in this document [Step2](#step-2)).
-- Run step3 with configuration
+- Run step3 with configuration.
 ```bash
 ./step3 -etcdv3-config="etcd.conf"
 ```

-Now it will be seen in logs twice that plugin saves data and receives event with change
-type Put and first with update:false second with update:true
+After running the plugin, two events associated with writing into ETCD are present in the logs and two events associated with changes in ETCD are presnet in the logs.